Leadership Means Making Space

 Three times the word ve-atah, “And you,” is used early on in the parsha:

-Moses must show the people – and Aaron himself – that he has the humility, the tzimtzum, the power of self-effacement, needed to make space for someone else to share in the leadership of the people, someone whose strengths are not yours, whose role is different from yours, someone who may be more popular, closer to the people, than you are – as in fact Aaron turned out to be.
+Moses must show the people – and Aaron himself – that he has the humility, the tzimtzum, the power of self-effacement, needed to make space for someone else to share in the leadership of the people.
+Someone whose strengths are not his, whose role is different from his, someone who may be more popular, closer to the people, than Moses is – as in fact Aaron turned out to be.

 It takes a special kind of character to make space for those whom one is entitled to see as rivals.
 Early on, Aaron showed that character in relation to Moses, and now Moses is called on to show it to Aaron.